Fliplet/fliplet-cli/docs/API/fliplet-csv.md

 ```

 * **data** (Object \| Array) JSON data to be encoded into CSV.
 * **options** (Object) Optional configuration for further CSV encoding.
-See [Papa Parse documentation](https://www.papaparse.com/docs#json-to-csv) for more. **Note** Fliplet CSV uses `\n` as the newline sequence by default to maximize CSV sharbility and support across all platforms.
+See [Papa Parse documentation](https://www.papaparse.com/docs#json-to-csv) for more. **Note** Fliplet CSV uses `\n` as the newline sequence by default to maximize CSV shareability and support across all platforms.
 In addition, the following options are also supported:
    * **base64** (Boolean) Set as `true` to encode the CSV data in Base64 encoding. (**Default**: `false`)
    * **dataUrl** (Boolean) Set as `true` to encode the CSV data as `data:` URL. (**Default**: `false`)